djones/grape-goliath-example/README.md

 ## Adding a Post

-We do a HTTP post to create a new post.

     curl -X POST -d '{"post":{"title":"David Jones","body":"this is my message"}}' http://localhost:9000/v1/posts/create

-Now let's list all the posts again.
+Now list all the posts again

     curl http://localhost:9000/v1/posts.json
     => [{"body":"this is my message","created_at":"2012-05-11T13:35:03-07:00","id":1,"title":"David Jones","updated_at":"2012-05-11T13:35:03-07:00"}]

-Now you see your first post has shown up.
+Your first post has now shown up.

 # Next Steps

 This is just a basic Grape API example.
 You can see the post API specified in `app/api/posts.rb`.
 You could expand that API and add your own models in `app/models`.
-Grape's readme has some [basic usage examples](https://github.com/intridea/grape#basic-usage) that will get you started.
+Grape's readme has some [basic usage examples](https://github.com/intridea/grape#basic-usage) that will help get you started.

 # Deploy on Heroku